AlpBilgin/m2mgo-component/README.md

 ## Before you Begin

 Before you can deploy any code into elastic.io **you must be a registered elastic.io platform user**.
-Please see our home page at [http://www.elastic.io](http://www.elastic.io) to learn how.
+Please see the home page at [http://www.elastic.io](http://www.elastic.io) to learn how.

 ## Getting Started